 AAA Editor Notes

-Wonders of Wildlife Museum & Aquarium is at 500 W. Sunshine St., next to Bass Pro Shops Outdoor World.
-The museum stresses the importance of conserving natural resources and explores the nation's hunting and fishing heritage.
-Interactive exhibits with computer simulators, 160 species of live animals and aquariums totaling 700,000 gallons of water illustrate our relationship with our natural surroundings.
+Wonders of Wildlife National Museum & Aquarium is at 500 W. Sunshine St., adjacent to Bass Pro Shops Outdoor World.
+The expansive museum's focus is on the importance of conservation and does a thorough job of exploring the nation’s hunting and fishing heritage.
+Some 35,000 living creatures inhabit the space.
+More than 800 species of live amphibians, birds, fish, mammals and reptiles as well as aquariums totaling 1.5 million gallons of water illustrate our relationship with our natural surroundings.

 Picnicking is permitted.
 Food is available.